VisualOps/book/reference/faq.md

 > "AWS OpsWorks is an application management service that makes it easy for DevOps users to model and manage the entire application" [[1]](http://aws.amazon.com/opsworks/).
 OpsWorks is tightly entwined with [Chef](http://www.getchef.com/), which can be both a significant advantage/disadvantage.
 Compared with OpsWorks/Chef's bottom-up approach, VisualOps takes a different route.
 First focus on the infrastructure level, then use the visual [IDE](https://ide.visualops.io) to design the architecture; then drill down into the servers to configure and connect them.
 We believe this is the best approach of the DevOps toolchain: **system architecture first, then server details**.

-Q: How much will it cost?

-> VisualOps is currently FREE to use.
-We will keep you informed about when we will be releasing the full price plan.
-However we will be keeping the design feature as free, and then will price by the number of managed apps/resources.
-Interested?
-Then sign up for free now.
-As we are in fairly early stages we are most interested in attracting those people who’s feedback can help us evolve into an evermore useful and beneficial tool.

 Q: What about the security?

 > We continue to put enormous effort into toughening up our security.